SpocWiki/_public/schema.org/predicate/Counts/has_number_of_vehicle_seating_capacity.md

 - [ #has_/number/_of_vehicle_seating_capacity :: Number, QuantitativeValue ] or
 - [ has_number_of_vehicle_seating_capacity :: Number, QuantitativeValue ]

-The number of passengers that can be seated in the vehicle, both in terms of the physical space available, and in terms of limitations set by law.<br/><br/>
+The number of passengers that can be seated in the vehicle, both in terms of the physical space available, and in terms of limitations set by law.

 Typical unit code(s): C62 for persons.